 Corolla, NC 27927

 This no-frills breakfast and lunch joint specializes in homemade bagels, donuts, deli sandwiches, and salads.
 Their apple cakes and French toast are delicious.
 This local-owned establishment has been successful for nearly two decades.
 Enjoy artisan New York/New Jersey bagels delivered by a friendly employee.

 There are more restaurants than just the ones listed above in Corolla.
 These are just a few of our favorites!

 - Native Americans that lived on the mainland hunted and fished on what is now known as Corolla.

-- It is believed that European settlers resided in the area by the late 1600s and early 1700s.
+- Some believe European settlers resided in the area by the late 1600s and early 1700s.

-- Prior to early 1800, the area was separated from Virginia and the neighboring town of Duck by inlets, and so accessible only by boat.
+- During the early 1800s, Corolla was separated from Virginia and the neighboring town of Duck by inlets and was only accessible by boat.

-- Several communities appeared on the northern Outer Banks by the mid-1800s with early inhabitants hunting, fishing, raising livestock, serving as guides for visiting sportsmen, tending gardens and salvaging shipwrecks to make a living.
+- Several communities appeared on the northern Outer Banks by the mid-1800s, with early inhabitants hunting, fishing, raising livestock, serving as guides for visiting athletes, tending gardens, and salvaging shipwrecks to make a living.